RL ROLAND LOPEZ

 Article.where(state: "published", category: "hiking")

-As a rule of thumb, do not normalize something that does not have its own controller in the app.
+Do not normalize something that does not have its own controller.

 Roland Lopez